 • A home appraisal by an FHA-approved appraiser

-• Occupancy within 60 days of the closing
+• Home occupancy within 60 days of closing

-• Note: You can’t get a loan for an investment property or second home
+Second home or investment property guideline You can’t get a loan for an investment property or second home.

-There are two key USDA loans to know.
+There are two key USDA loan products to know.
 The first is the Single Family Housing Direct Home Loan program, also called the Section 502 Direct Loan program.
-Lower-income borrowers who want to live in a USDA-approved community can apply for the Single Family Housing Direct Home Loan program.
-The second is the Single Family Housing Repair Loans & Grants program (or Section 504 Home Repair program).
-The program provides funds to low-income homeowners to improve, repair or modernize their homes and to low-income older adults to remove safety and health hazards from their homes.
+The second is the Single Family Housing Repair Loans & Grants program, also known as the Section 504 Home Repair program.

-Please note that Rocket Mortgage doesn’t offer USDA loans.
+Please note that Rocket Mortgage® doesn’t offer USDA loans at this time.

 USDA Single Family Housing Direct Home Loans

-• Submit proof of not having access to safe, decent housing and your inability to secure a loan from other resources
+• Provide proof that you can’t access safe, decent housing and can’t secure a loan from other sources

 • Make the property your primary residence